AdobeDocs/platform-learn.en/help/platform/schemas/copy-schemas-between-sandboxes.md

 ---
 title: Copy schemas between sandboxes
 description: This video shows how to copy a schema from one sandbox to another in Adobe Experience Platform using the Export/Import Schema API.
+feature: Schemas, Sandboxes
-role: Data Architect
+role: Data Architect, Developer
-feature: Schemas
+level: Intermediate
 jira: KT-7939
 thumbnail: 333592.jpg
 exl-id: d0d23739-3a3a-4938-a400-684f36b0ae82